$10-$20

 -bassoonist,

-plunge in the 80's into the dance and
+took a plunge in the 80's into the

 programs, exhibited sound